iac-nyc/AngularJS/README.md

 # AngularJS
-#AngularJS Client-Server Communication:
+# AngularJS Client-Server Communication:
-#- Using RESTful services and Angular $resource
+# Using RESTful services and Angular $resource